Few people feel sympathy for the beleaguered meteorologists, who do their best to predict the

 The fact of the matter is that weather folks dispense information as a result of over 11,000 ‘observation

-fed into supercomputers that use the current information along with historic, similar weather patterns, and a
+are then fed into supercomputers that use the current information along with historic, similar weather

-some of eternal significance – remain undefined.
-We expect to know the weather pattern 10 days out, but
+life – some of eternal significance – remain undefined.
+We expect to know the weather pattern 10 days

-eternal God loves you and desires a relationship with you.
+The eternal God loves you and desires a relationship with you.
 Not just the kind where you cry out to

 him when you’re in trouble, although he is ready to help in times of need.
-He wants to be your father, your protector,
+He wants to be your father,

 John 3:16,17 New Living Translation (NLT)